Monitor Software Product Comparisons

 Track the size of a directory or a set of specific files within a directory.
 Includes reports.

-This monitor is a host-based IDS (Intrusion Detection System) that will notify you when the date, size or even content of a file changes.
+This monitor is a host-based IDS (Intrusion Detection System) that will notify you when the date, size or even content of a file changes on local files, or files on any CIFS share.
 File creation and deletion is also monitored.
 A good tool to help with configuration management as well.
 Auto-configuration functionality is available.

 |File Sight Monitor